-In accordance with Implementing Regulation 503/2013, EFSA should have requested data that takes into account the increased dosages and number of times that glyphosate is sprayed because of problems with herbicide resistant weeds (see, for example, Benbrook, 2016; Miyazaki et al., 2019).
-As recently shown (Miyazaki et al., 2019), higher dosages of glyphosate being applied on the plants will not only lead to a higher burden of residues in the harvest, but may also influence the expression of the transgenes or other genome activities in the plants.
-The changes in plant gene activity might also be caused by interference in the metabolism of the plant hormone auxin (Fang et al., 2018).
+As recently shown (Miyazaki et al., 2019), higher dosages of the complementary herbicide being applied on the plants will not only lead to a higher burden of residues in the harvest, but may also influence the expression of the transgenes or other genome activities in the plants.
 These changes may have a serious impact on health since soybeans are known to produce many bioactive compounds such as allergens and oestrogens.

-These aspects, which are the highly relevant in regard to the re-assessment of this specific event, were completely ignored by EFSA.
-The issues of practical conditions prevalent in large scale cultivation and increasing weed occurrence were left aside.
+This aspect, which is highly relevant in regard to this specific event, was completely ignored in the risk assessment.
+Both the practical conditions in large-scale cultivation in specific regions and increasing weed pressure were left aside.